Deylab999MSKCC/e2g-benchmarking/README.md

 2. Using E2G predictions to link GWAS credible sets to causal genes

 This README will explain the steps required to run this benchmarking pipeline.

-## Setup

-There are several required input files to run this pipeline.
-[ADD DATA DOWNLOAD SCRIPT ONCE DATA IS AVAILABLE]

-1. Gene scores: [INSERT DESCRIPTION OF GENE SCORES HERE].
-These scores file needs to be downloaded to `resources/`.
-[INSERT A LOCATION TO DOWNLOAD GENE SCORES]
-2. E2G predictions: There are six types of E2G predictions that are benchmarked (ABC_DNase_only, ABC_ext, ENCODE_E2G_DNase_HiC, ENCODE_E2G_DNase_only, ENCODE_E2G_ext, scE2G).
-Each of these models requires a subfolder within the `resources/` folder.
-For ABC_DNase_only, ENCODE_E2G_DNase_HiC, and ENCODE_E2G_DNase_only, the predictions for each file need to be placed in a subfolder called `thresholded_predictions`.
-One example path for these files would be: `resources/ABC_DNase_only/thresholded_predictions`.
-[INSERT INSTRUCTIONS FOR OTHER FILES LATER]
-3. Common variants: These are common variants for each chromosome from the 1000 Genomes Project.
-These files need to be downloaded to `resources/BIMS_hg38`.
-4. Finemapped variants: These are lists of fine-mapped variants per trait at different PIP thresholds.
-These files need to be downloaded to `resources/finemapped_variant_lists`.

-## Step 1: Build E2G "modules"

-The first step is to build E2G "modules" for each model type.
-The modules are BED files with the chromosome, start, and end of the enhancer, and the gene score for the enhancer's target gene.
-There are separate modules for each tissue.
-The tissue will determine the cell lines from which enhancer-gene links will be derived.
-The score here appears to simply be a 1 indicating that the gene should be included in downstream analysis.

-## Step 2: Clean BED files

-One caveat from the previous step is that there may be duplicate/overlapping enhancer regions since the same enhancer may be present in multiple cell lines or for multiple genes.
-The next step is to sort and merge the enhancer-gene predictions.
-The maximum value for the score column is taken.
-The columns of the BED files will stay the same.

-## Step 3: Annotate variants

-The next step is to determine whether common variants overlap with enhancers from the E2G links.
-The columns of the .annot.gz files are the chromosome, base pair (position), SNP ID, position in centimorgans, and whether the variant overlaps an ENCODE-E2G link (the value transferred here is the score from the E2G modules).

-## Step 4: Overlap E2G predictions with fine-mapped GWAS variants

-This file overlaps lists of fine-mapped GWAS variants for various traits with the E2G predictions.
-This file computes various enrichment values for whether the E2G predictions are enriched for fine-mapped GWAS variants relative to common variants.
-The output dataframe contains one row for each set of fine-mapped variants that was analyzed.
-The columns are the point estimate for the enrichment of fine-mapped variants, the standard deviation of the enrichment based on bootstrapping on the chromosomes, the p-value of the enrichment when computing mean and standard deviation using bootstrapping by resampling the fine-mapped variants (permutation test), and corresponding precision and recall values.

-## Step 5: Compare E2G, PoPS, and E2G + PoPS